tradingview/rest_integrations_docs/source/trading/Concepts.rst

 or at least within *one minute* after the change in the order status.

 .. note::
-  Current session is an interval from a user's login to their logout.
+  The current session is an interval from a user's login to their logout.

 Order history
 ~~~~~~~~~~~~~~

-On the TradingView platform, the *History* tab displays all orders that come in response to the `/ordersHistory`_ request
+On the TradingView platform, the *History* tab displays all orders received in response to the `/ordersHistory`_ request
-and orders from `/orders`_ that have the final status.
+and orders with the final status received from `/orders`_ .
 Orders with final statuses from `/orders`_ are simultaneously displayed on both the *Orders* and the *History* tabs.

 .. image:: ../../images/Trading_Concepts_HistoryTab.png